-Over the past 10 years of strip club ministry, we have observed a consistent pattern: dancers move from one club to another...from one city to the next.
+Over the past 14 years of strip club ministry, we have observed a consistent pattern: those in the commercial sex industry move from one club to another...from one city to the next.
 She may dance in Dallas, then move to San Antonio to leave the industry...only to find herself dancing there six months later.

 The idea is simple: If a JSL client moves cities to dance, she will find us there.
-That JSL team then forms a friendship with the dancer and connects her to that area’s community resources.
+That JSL team then forms a friendship with her and connects her to that area’s community resources.
 No matter where she moves, her JSL support system is available.

 Interstate 35 is approximately 1,568 miles of highway stretching from Laredo, Texas to Duluth, Minnesota.
 Over 1/3 of the entire I-35 corridor is in Texas with just over 407 miles of roadway.
 There are approximately 220 strip clubs across the state of Texas alone.
 Approximately 40% of those clubs are located in cities along the I-35 corridor.